 That being said, studies demonstrate that men with high rates of sperm DNA fragmentation are at an increased risk for infertility.
-In one study, men presenting for infertility evaluation—who had not been able to achieve a pregnancy for a year or more—had, on average, over twice as many sperm with DNA fragmentation than fertile men (27.6% vs. 13.3%).
+In one study, men presenting for infertility evaluation, who had not been able to achieve a pregnancy for a year or more, had, on average, over twice as many sperm with DNA fragmentation than fertile men (27.6% vs. 13.3%).

 In one study of 360 couples undergoing IVF, higher sperm DNA fragmentation levels were associated with lower fertilization rates, embryo quality, and pregnancy rates.
 The couples who were not able to achieve pregnancy had an average of 51.7% sperm with DNA fragmentation, as opposed to 39.5% in the pregnant couples.
-The researchers concluded that DNA fragmentation “can predict ART [assisted reproductive technology] outcome.”
+The researchers concluded that sperm DNA fragmentation “can predict ART [assisted reproductive technology] outcome.”

 There are several different methods used to score embryo quality, but most examine the number of cells, cell size, and rate and pattern of cell division, in order to predict the likelihood that the embryo will implant and become a healthy baby.
 Embryo quality may also refer to embryo genetic health (having the proper number of chromosomes).

 Past that point, there’s some evidence that high sperm DNA fragmentation is correlated with lower embryo quality scores, but research results are mixed.
 In a study of IVF patients, increasing DNA fragmentation indexes were associated with lower embryo scores.
-Those with DFI above 60% scored approximately half as well as those with DFI of less than 20%.
+Those with a DNA fragmentation index above 60% scored approximately half as well as those with a DNA fragmentation index of less than 20%.

 In another study of 286 embryos created with IVF, there were several important correlations: higher sperm DNA fragmentation was associated with higher embryo aneuploidy (genetically abnormal embryos), and increasing paternal age was associated with both.
 For men over 50, sperm DNA fragmentation rates were around 40%, and less than 30% of embryos created from their sperm were genetically normal.